 - Each leave has specific eligibility rules, notice requirements, and other details that employers and employees must know.

-- Employees are entitled to the same job, benefits, no penalties, and continued length of service/seniority when they return from leave.
+- When they return from leave, employees are entitled to the same job, benefits, no penalties, and the same length of service/seniority.

 - Employees earn minimum vacation time and vacation pay based on years of service under the ESA.

-Leaves of absence allow Ontario employees to take care of themselves and their families when serious situations arise without fear of losing their jobs.
 Both employers and employees have a responsibility to understand all the nuances of the laws and processes around leaves of absence and vacation to ensure a fair and balanced approach.
-Employees who know their rights can take the necessary time off with confidence.
+Employees who know their rights can confidently take the necessary time off.
 Employers who respect the laws can avoid disputes and maintain positive morale.
 Overall, leaves of absence and vacation provide the necessary flexibility in life and contribute to healthier, more productive workplaces across Ontario.

 FAQs about Leave of Absence in Ontario